yangli-learning/localized_homology/README.md

 # Localized Homology

-A python implementation of localized homology in the paper:
+A python implementation of the localized homology algorithm in the paper:

 A. Zomorodian, G. Carlsson, Localized Homology, Computational Geometry 41 (2008) 126–148